Yosemite, finally!

 Panorama with Nevada Fall in Yosemite National Park

-Finally it appeared that we’d ascended as far as we were going to.
-The trail was quiet, we were the only ones on it except for a speed-hiking father-son duo.
-The sun started dipping below the valley walls.
-The quality of light against the mountains was tremendous.
+The trail on the way back was quiet.
+We were the only ones on it except for a speed-hiking father-son duo.
+The quality of light against the mountains was tremendous as the sun started dipping below the valley walls.
 Everything that had been shimmering blue-gray now reflected yellow-orange.

 Sun setting on Yosemite

-We left later than we’d planned (we still had to drive back to San Francisco that night), but we got to see the sun set and moon rise over the park.
+We left later than we’d planned (we still had a four hour drive back to San Francisco that night), but we got to see the sun set and moon rise over the park.
 Just outside the park we stopped in the pornstarishly-named town of Buck Meadows to chow down.
 I had a well-deserved chicken fried steak, Stephanie a juicy burger.

 After a long drive after a long day after a long weekend, we made it home to the city after midnight.